peytonbrsmith/my_personal_site/content/en/resume.md

 # Peyton Smith

-*I have a passion for technology and I want to use it.*

-Tulsa, OK 74103 - Open for Remote Work/Relocation

-Authorized to work in the US for any employer

-Peyton Smith

 Tulsa, OK 74103 - Open for On-Site/Remote/Hybrid work and Relocation

 Authorized to work in the US for any employer